Hallstatt

 Why Innsbruck is Austria’s Winter Sports Capital

-Innsbruck hosted the Winter Olympics twice (1964 and 1976) for good reason.
-Sitting at 574m elevation in the Inn Valley, this Tyrolean capital offers direct access to nine ski resorts within 30 minutes – no other Alpine city comes close.
-I’ve spent three winters here, and what sets Innsbruck apart isn’t just the skiing; it’s being able to ski world-class terrain in the morning and sip coffee in a 500-year-old café by lunch.
+Innsbruck hosted the Winter Olympics twice (1964 and 1976), and for good reason.
+Sitting at 574m elevation in the Inn Valley, this Tyrolean capital offers direct access to nine ski resorts within 30 minutes – consequently, no other Alpine city comes close.
+I’ve spent three winters here, and what sets Innsbruck apart isn’t just the skiing; rather, it’s being able to ski world-class terrain in the morning and then sip coffee in a 500-year-old café by lunch.

 The Nordkette mountain range rises dramatically behind the city center, reaching 2,334m.
-You can board the Nordkettenbahn funicular from the Congress station downtown and be at 2,000m in 20 minutes.
-On a powder day last February, I was on the slopes by 8:45am after leaving my hotel at 8:15am.
+As a result, you can board the Nordkettenbahn funicular from the Congress station downtown and be at 2,000m in just 20 minutes.
+For example, on a powder day last February, I was on the slopes by 8:45am after leaving my hotel at 8:15am.

 Best Ski Resorts Near Innsbruck